 Benefice Church During Covid-19

 In these challenging times we hope this page will offer spiritual nourishment and avenues for practical care.
-Although public gatherings for worship are currently suspended due to the Covid-19 virus, we will now be having services online and opportunities for virtual gatherings for prayer.

 Past services - still available to view